 In order to export to Indonesia, dairy plants are required to register with the government on an approved list.
-Indonesia has failed to make notable progress on the registration of U.S. dairy plants in 2021, despite a waiting list of applicants several of which have now been waiting for approval for as long as 2.5 years.
+Indonesia has failed to make sufficient progress on the registration of U.S. dairy plants, resulting in wait times of as long as three years for companies to access the market.
 The time period involved with the process - from initial application submission to final approval to ship - remains far too long and unpredictable.
-Some of the challenge in the present system is due to the exactingly narrow deadlines in which companies have to make payments while a broader concern is the multi-step evaluation process of plant registration reviews and the fact that these are conducted on at best a quarterly basis for only a small subset of plant applications at a time.
+One challenge - among many - in the present system is due to the exactingly narrow deadlines in which companies have to make payments while a broader concern is the multi-step evaluation process of plant registration reviews and the fact that these are conducted on at best a quarterly basis for only a small subset of plant applications at a time.
 Moreover, if problems are identified with an application's details, the exporter is then forced to wait several months before the additional information is reviewed to learn whether their additional/revised information has resulted in approval or not.
-USDEC and
+Even for companies that have successfully registered other U.S. facilities, it appears impossible under the present Indonesian registration system to secure approval of a facility on the first attempt.

-NMPF urge USTR and USDA to work with Indonesia to secure prompt approval of the pending applications and to establish a streamlined process for facility registration in this key market.
-The U.S. has a robust and successful dairy oversight system that operates nationally; recognizing this system to allow for automatic listing of any U.S. dairy facility in good regulatory standing would address the concerns with the Indonesian dairy facility registration system in the deepest, most effective manner.
+NMPF and USDEC urge USTR and USDA to work with Indonesia to secure prompt approval of the pending applications and to establish a streamlined process for facility registration in this key market.
+The United States has a robust and successful dairy oversight system that operates nationally; recognizing this system to allow for automatic listing of any U.S. dairy facility in good regulatory standing would address the concerns with the Indonesian dairy facility registration system in the deepest, most effective manner.